Our Favorite Tools and Services for Successful Book Marketing

 It typically takes six to eight weeks to receive a free review, or you can order an expedited review for a nominal fee.

-Either way, then the review is ready, it’s announced to 500,000 libraries, bookstores and schools.
+Either way, when the review is ready, it’s announced to 500,000 libraries, bookstores and schools.

 Book Award Pro